 The first "Iconclast" Emperor Leo III did not actually engage in any active persecution of those who insisted on keeping their Icons, it was his successors who started going that far.
 Wikipedia says that poorer regions of the Empire generally supported Iconoclasm more then the wealthier regions.

 The overturned pro-iconoclasm council was the ONLY early Church council to epxliclty affirm endless torment in hell and anathematize any who reject that doctrine.
 That doesn't seem directly relevant to the issue at hand, unless the Iconophiles typically believed in Universal Salvation, like Gregory of Nyssa who the seventh council proclaimed a father of the fathers.
-That would be a reason for me to feel inclined towards the Iconophiles, but I won't let that shade how I critique everything else.
+That would be a reason for me to feel inclined towards the Iconophiles, but I won't let that shape how I critique everything else.

 Saying the Iconoclasts are wrong is one thing, but outright Anathamatizing the act was based on saying it is sinful agaisnt God to destroy an Image of God.
 And that is the start of what makes this council Idolatrous.